 7. The Karate Kid (1984)

-Ralph Macchio was a first crush for many.
+Ralph Macchio was the first crush for many.
 This movie showed us all that being labeled as an underdog doesn’t mean you are one.
-Directed by John G. Avidsen
+Directed by John G. Avidsen.

 8. E.T. the Extra-Terrestrial (1982)